lookthis664/Osint-tools-colibris/README.md

 ![c2](c2.png)
 ![c3](c3.png)

+!!Update of the 10/08/2023!!
+I've added the number of days remaining for the software to the interface.
+I've finished the phone number.
+Now it will give you the carrier, the country, the timezone and whether it is valid or not.
+Tomorrow I'll be working on the email information, trying to fix a few problems.

 If you have any questions or special requests, please send a message to the following discord number: 923974093915717632